Spectral Theory of the Nazarov-Sklyanin Lax Operator: Proof of main result

-We now use the projection formula in (\ref{ProjectionJackLax}) and the orthogonality of Jack polynomials for the Hall inner product on $F$ \cite{Jack, Mac, Stanley} to prove that the Jack-Lax cyclic spaces themselves are orthogonal for the extended Hall inner product.
+We now use the projection formula in~(\ref{ProjectionJackLax}) and the orthogonality of Jack polynomials for the Hall inner product on $F$~\cite{Jack, Mac, Stanley} to prove that the Jack--Lax cyclic spaces themselves are orthogonal for the extended Hall inner product.